Sonoran-Software/Sonoran-Store-Docs/shot-spotter/getting-started/installation.md

 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------|------------------------|
 | `peds` | Peds that will not trigger the shot spotter | `array`
 | `weapons` | Weapons that will not trigger the shot spotter | `array`

+> Congrats!
+You have successfully configured Sonoran Shot Spotter.
+See Section III for spotter locations.
+{.is-success}

 ## Spotter Locations
 These locations can be found and set in the `spotters.json` found within the `config` folder.
 To configure spotters follow this chart: